ethereum/eth-wiki/design-rationale.md

 1. Every unique set of key/value pairs maps uniquely to a root hash, and it is not possible to spoof membership of a key/value pair in a trie (unless an attacker has ~2^128 computing power)
 2. It is possible to change, add or delete key/value pairs in logarithmic time

 This gives us a way of providing an efficient, easily updateable, "fingerprint" of our entire state tree.
-The Ethereum MPT is formally described here: <https://github.com/ethereum/wiki/wiki/Patricia-Tree>
+The Ethereum MPT is formally described [here](./fundamentals/patricia-tree.md).

 Specific design decisions in the MPT include: